Declarative Models¶

 registry = models

-has two foreign keys, sender
+model, you'll notice two foreign keys, sender

 and receiver